Papyrus 24: Description

 Originally it was written on a large leaf (approximately 19 by 28 cm).

 It is the earliest manuscript which has survived to the present day with the text of Rev. 5–6.
 It uses letter Ζ for επτα (seven).

-The Greek text of this codex is a representative of the Alexandrian text-type (rather proto-Alexandrian).
-Aland placed it in Category I. This manuscript exhibits textual agreement with Papyrus 18, Papyrus 47, and Codex Sinaiticus, but the surviving fragment is too small to determine its overall textual affinities.
+The Greek text of this codex is a representative of the Alexandrian text-type (rather proto-Alexandrian). Åland placed it in Category I. This manuscript exhibits textual agreement with Papyrus 18, Papyrus 47, and Codex Sinaiticus, but the surviving fragment is too small to determine its overall textual affinities.

-It is currently housed at the Franklin Trask Library Andover Newton Theological School (OP 1230) in Newton, Massachusetts.
+Formerly housed at the Franklin Trask Library of Andover Newton Theological School (OP 1230) in Newton, Massachusetts, this and other MSS from Andover Newton are now held at the library of Yale Divinity School.